bajamircea/cpp-play/src/coro_st_lib/README.md

+# What is this?

 Single threaded coroutine framework.
 It's useful as a learning tool and as a benchmark against which threading support can be measured, but the single threadness is quite a limitation to actual real usage.

+The threading model is (single threaded obviously):
+- on a thead call `run` with a root entry point
+- `run` will internally start the entry point, then loop piking alternativly from a `ready_queue` of work to be done and a `timer_heap` of timers, sleeping when there is nothing to be done yet.
+- `run` returns (or throws) when the root entry point eventually completes

+# Design choices

+**We want to have structured concurrency** with (relatively) simple reasoning rules about work lifetimes.

+In particular **avoid detached work** where functions return before the work is completed (i.e. on another thread, another coroutine etc.).
+Detached work has many problems including:
+- requires joining later (which is problematic for coroutines where that can't be done currently in a destructor)
+- the work might reference objects that go out of scope before the work is completed (from as simple as the calling function exits, to subtler cases of lambda captures by reference)

+Obviously there is a coroutine type.
+For brevity will call it `co`, templatized on the return value e.g. `co<std::string>`.
+Structured concurrencly means e.g. that when we reach a `co_await` in our library the code will suspend and continue only when the work of what's in the right of `co_await` completed, either with a result value or with an exception.
+This creates a chain of parent/child relationships, where the parent is the continuation of the child.
+This is the most basic of the concurrency primitives.

+We'll use the convention that things that are made to be `co_await`ed are prefixed with `async_`.
+This helps mitigate the case where we call the ramp of a coroutine and we don't `co_await` it, therefore it does not do the work.

+In additonal to the linear chains we want at least three concurrency primitives that fan out and create multiple chains and handle the joining:
+- `async_wait_any`
+  - fans out, starts a number of chains
+  - when one of them completes (even though exception): cancel the rest
+  - return the result of the first
+- `async_wait_all`
+  - fans out, starts a number of chains
+  - return the all of them complete
+- `async_with_nursery`
+  - this is a low level concurency primitive (more details later)

+Clearly `async_wait_any` requires cancellation, but actually `async_wait_all` requires cancellation when one of the chains throws then the remaining will be cancelled.

+# Code description

 All the code is in the `coro_st` namespace.